ziglang/gotta-go-fast/README.md

 manually added to be processed.
 The queue will be checked before doing `git pull`.

-This project is deployed on a virtual private sever and constantly running.
+This project is deployed on a virtual private server and constantly running.
 It is not guaranteed to have consistent hardware over the entire life of this project, yet we want to provide a graph with meaningful changes over time.